mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 Input a title for the category, and the email address to which reports in that category should be forwarded.
 When creating a category, these are the only fields required.

+You can also choose a variety of options – whether to automatically hide any reports made in this category, whether to prevent form submission when this category is selected, or what parent category or categories a particular category is in.
+See below for information on <a href="#creating-editing-notices">creating/editing extra notices and questions</a> for a category.

 You can set up as many or as few categories as you like, and each category can have its own email address attached to it, so for example, reports about potholes may go to one council email address, while reports about road signs go to another.
 More than one category may share the